Conservation and restoration of taxidermy: Packing and shipping

-Notable Examples
+Examples

 American Museum of Natural History mammal hall

-In 2011-2012, the American Museum of Natural History undertook the restoration of 43 dioramas in its Bernard Family Hall of North American Mammals.
-In addition to repairing mounts, conservators worked on restoring the dioramas’ set pieces and background paintings.
+In 2011–2012, the American Museum of Natural History undertook the restoration of 43 dioramas in its Bernard Family Hall of North American Mammals.
+In addition to repairing mounts, conservators worked on restoring the dioramas' set pieces and background paintings.
 In order to restore the taxidermy mounts and specimens, conservators removed smaller animals from the dioramas and built temporary scaffolding around larger animals, such as the 500-pound bison.
 Many of the larger mounts are affixed to their diorama case and could not easily be moved without risking further damage.
 One of the main goals of the project was to bring back scientific accuracy to the specimens, including their fur coloring.
 The museum's conservators tested and developed a new method of treatment for recoloring furs that uses metal dyes instead of traditional materials, such as paints and hair dyes.
 Other details of specimens were updated and restored - the cougar's whiskers were replaced with porcupine quills to give the face a fuller appearance and veins were added to the antelope jackrabbit's ears to give a realistic appearance.
 In order to protect the restored taxidermy specimens and dioramas, UV-filtered lights were installed throughout the mammal hall.

-National Postal Museum’s "Owney"
+National Postal Museum's "Owney"

-In 2011, the Smithsonian's National Postal Museum restored its beloved “Owney”, the canine mascot of the Railway Mail Service.
+In 2011, the Smithsonian's National Postal Museum restored its beloved "Owney", the canine mascot of the Railway Mail Service.
 Owney was taxidermied in 1897 and had undergone previous restoration attempts.
 Using new methods and treatments, conservators removed dust, built-up wax, paint, and traces of arsenic.
 They also reshaped his face to be more accurate based on photographic evidence, as well as replaced his vest with a more accurate leather harness.
 As a result of the restoration, Owney's fur is fuller, his tail is fluffier, and he has a more historically accurate appearance.

-Napoleon’s Horse "Vizir"
+Napoleon's horse "Vizir"

-Almost 200 years old, Vizir was one of Napoleon Bonaparte's horses, and its mount has been on display at the Musee de l’Armee in Paris.
+Almost 200 years old, Vizir was one of Napoleon Bonaparte's horses, and its mount has been on display at the Musee de l'Armee in Paris.
 The horse was showing significant signs of deterioration and a campaign was launched to fund its restoration.
 Conservators and taxidermists worked to rehydrate the skin, repair tears in the body, and restore coloration to the fur.
 Once the treatments were completed, Vizir was placed in a climate-controlled case to prevent further deterioration.